cloudflare/cloudflare-docs/content/rules/reference/page-rules-migration/index.md

 # Page Rules migration guide

-**Page Rules are now a legacy product.** Cloudflare recommends considering our new Rules features for your new implementations.
-Please follow the recommendations in this migration guide to learn about the [new Rules products](/rules/) and how you can start adopting them today.
+Cloudflare recommends that you consider using modern Rules features for your new implementations instead of Page Rules.
+Follow the recommendations in this migration guide to learn about the [new Rules products](/rules/) and how you can start adopting them today.

 ## Page Rules migration

 Cloudflare plans to migrate your existing Page Rules during 2025.
 You do not need to migrate your own rules, as Cloudflare will handle this process for you.
 However, it is beneficial to understand the correspondence between the different Page Rules settings and new Rules features ahead of the migration.
 This will help you familiarize yourself with implementing the new types of rules in your Cloudflare account.

 We encourage you to explore and start using the new Rules products to take advantage of their enhanced capabilities and features.
 This migration guide will be updated in the coming months with additional information about the Page Rules migration.
 Some instructions may also change as we simplify configuration deployment and release new features as part of this project.
 Cloudflare users will receive email updates about the migration of the Page Rules configured on their Cloudflare account before the migration occurs.
 We will not perform any migration or changes on your behalf without prior notification.